 - Given there's never so much as a panel showing it, Atem's death and sealing in the Puzzle.
 Likely in the middle of battle, but the real terror is how young he was, and that his body was annihilated, leaving his soul to be trapped a tremendously long time in the darkness.

 - Dark Bakura and the Millennium Ring are terrifying.
 Just think about it.
 You're a shy, quiet, good kid.
 Then one day, your Adventurer Archaeologist father gives you a shiny little trinket from ancient Egypt, and suddenly, everything changes.
 You find yourself with strange gaps in your memory and people around you start going into comas for no apparent reason.
 And most of the time, these victims are your friends, who you were just playing a friendly tabletop RPG with the day before.
 Then you finally make a new friend with a similar pendant, and then you start hearing a voice in your head.
 And it wants to skip the comas this time and outright kill your new friends.
-Oh yeah, and that voice also turns out to either be the vengeful spirit of an ancient tomb robber, an Eldritch Abomination, or some twisted combination of the two.
-It can take over your body at will, flawlessly imitate your voice and behavior (in the anime), and do all sorts of horrible things and leave you to suffer the consequences.
+Oh yeah, and that voice also turns out to belong to some twisted combination of the vengeful spirit of an ancient tomb robber that looks a lot like you, and an Eldritch Abomination.
+It can take over your body at will, flawlessly imitate your voice and behavior, and do all sorts of horrible things and leave you to suffer the consequences.
 And no matter what you try to do about it, that accursed pendant of yours just Won't.
 Go.
 Away.
 This thing has you at its mercy, and there is absolutely nothing you can do to stop it.

 - Imagine being in the friend's shoes... get screwed by the dice and the Eldritch Abomination that's possessing your friend turns you into an role-playing NPC doll that will say the same line for all eternity.